imfl/beautiful-jekyll/_posts/2018-05-27-a-very-quick-derivation-of-Black-Scholes-equation.md

 |   $a_t$   | units of the asset $S$ in the replicating portfolio $V$ at time $t$ |
 |   $b_t$   | units of the bond $\beta$  in the replicating portfolio $V$ at time $t$ |

+## Derivation

 *To focus on the main idea, in what follows, we aggressively suppress the subscript whenever possible.
-Please note that, for example, $a$ stands for $a_t$ --- it is NOT a constant coefficient but a process that changes with time $t$.*
+Please note that, for example, $a$ stands for $a_t$ --- <u>it is NOT a constant coefficient but a process that changes with time</u>.*

-## Derivation

 **Step 1** $\quad$ Price dynamics